-This pail can hold up to two weeks’ worth of litter for one kitty.
+This pail can hold up to two weeks’ worth of litter for one kitty, which means that a single pail can last up to 8 weeks if you have one cat in the house.
 And it can lock away odor with the help of its innovative design and 7-layer refill bags with odor barrier technology.
 All you have to do is scoop your cat’s litter like you normally would, open the lid of the Litter Genie Pail to toss the waste in, close the lid, and then pull the handle to lock it into place and prevent odors from escaping.

 This product also comes with a scoop and a holder for it, along with a refill, which can last up to two months with one cat.
 And when you need more bags, you can simply order additional refills.

 2. Runner Up: Litter Genie Plus

 The Litter Genie Plus offers all the benefits of the original Litter Genie with a few extra features.
 The biggest change is the addition of an antimicrobial that works to prevent odor caused by bacteria that exists on the pail itself from use.
 This further ensures that your home will be left smelling fresh and clean, free from odors and unnecessary germs.
 The bag refills are larger than the original model and can last 30% longer than the standard refill for a total of 10 weeks for a single cat.